Regular Expressions

 Strings have a match method to match them against a regular expression and a search method to search for one, returning only the starting position of the match.
 Their replace method can replace matches of a pattern with a replacement string or function.

 Regular expressions are a sharp tool with an awkward handle.
 They simplify some tasks tremendously but can quickly become unmanageable when applied to complex problems.
-Part of knowing how to use them is resisting the urge to try to shoehorn things that they cannot cleanly express into them.
+Part of knowing how to use them is resisting the urge to try to shoehorn things into them that they cannot cleanly express.

 Exercises